 - You take certain pills like diuretics or calcium-based antacids

-How Do You Know You Are Suffering From Kidney Stones?
+How To Know If You Are Suffering From Kidney Stones?

 There are certain symptoms common to kidney stones that let you know that that is the ailment you are suffering from.
 While you might not be able to confirm them without medical help, you can begin to take preventive measures when you notice these signs.